tabareCapitan/tabarecapitan.github.io/docs/research/index.md

 - 🔍 online appendix
 - 💾 replication package.

-Also, click on each reference for the abstract.
+You can click on each reference for the abstract.

 Finally, how do I do research?